NomadMiners/nomad-miners-v1-whitepaper/README.md

 How it Works (Voting)
 All voting will take place at the end of each month.
 Holders will vote on

 For early supporters of the project, we will be launching a separate collection called Miner Cards.
 These collectors will give the holder 2 votes for each miner card in every DAO poll.
 Miner Card holders will automatically be whitelisted for the Galatic Mining mint.
-Miner Card holder will also receive 10% of the Luna Miner NFT sales in addition to eligibility to receive special airdrops.
+Miner Card holder will also receive 10% of the Galactic miner NFT sales in addition to eligibility to receive special airdrops.
 ●	Miner Card = 2 DAO votes
 ●	Galatic Mining NFT = 1 DAO vote